Navgun

 Numerological Significance

-Name number 7, associated with introspection, spirituality, and analytical thought, aligning with the spiritual significance of the name in cultural contexts.
+Name number 7, associated with introspection, spirituality, and a quest for knowledge; resonates with the name's cultural significance and spiritual depth.

 Astrological Connections